Colson Whitehead

 photo credits: Wikimedia Commons

-award received: MacArthur Fellows Program, PEN Oakland/Josephine Miles Literary Award, Anisfield-Wolf Book Awards, Heartland Prize, Pulitzer Prize for Fiction, Guggenheim Fellowship, Library of Congress Prize for American Fiction, Time 100
+Award received: MacArthur Fellows Program, PEN Oakland/Josephine Miles Literary Award, Anisfield-Wolf Book Awards, Heartland Prize, Pulitzer Prize for Fiction, Guggenheim Fellowship, Library of Congress Prize for American Fiction, Dos Passos Prize, National Book Award, Arthur C. Clarke Award, Hammett Prize, Orwell Prize for Political Fiction, National Humanities Medal

 Arch Colson Chipp Whitehead (born November 6, 1969) is an American novelist.
-He is the author of eight novels, including his 1999 debut work The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; and The Nickel Boys, for which he won the Pulitzer Prize for Fiction again in 2020.
-He has also published two books of non-fiction.
-In 2002, he received a MacArthur Genius Grant.
+He is the author of nine novels, including his 1999 debut The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; and The Nickel Boys, for which he won the Pulitzer Prize for Fiction again in 2020, making him one of only four writers ever to win the prize twice.
+He has also published two books of nonfiction.
+In 2002, he received a MacArthur Fellowship.
 Source: Wikipedia (en)